jimmysawczuk/scm-status/README.md

 ## Installing on your repository

 * From your repository's working path directory, `scm-status setup`.
 This will install all the hooks you need to keep the snapshot file updated.
-The snapshot file defaults to `REVISION.json`, but you can change this with the `-out` command line flag.

 ## Using

 * Simply read the `REVISION.json` file using whatever programming language you wish, parse it as JSON, and use whatever you need!
+The snapshot file defaults to `REVISION.json`, but you can change this with the `-out` command line flag.
+Use the `-pretty` flag to control the format of the output.

 ## License